 He journeyed all the way to the coast of West Africa and documented the eclipse.
 Upon analyzing the pictures, he confirmed that the sun’s gravity had deflected the light by roughly 1.7 arc-seconds, exactly as predicted in general relativity.
 The news made Einstein an overnight celebrity.

 Newspapers hailed him as the heir to Sir Isaac Newton, and he went on to travel the world lecturing on his theories about the cosmos.
 According to Einstein biographer Walter Isaacson, in the six years after the 1919 eclipse, more than 600 books and articles were written about the theory of relativity.

 2. Einstein And Hasenöhrl Connection

-On September 1905, when Albert Einstein published a ground breaking paper on the special relativity, many of his critics pointed out that he actually plagiarized someone else’s work.
+In September 1905, when Albert Einstein published a groundbreaking paper on the special relativity, many of his critics pointed out that he actually plagiarized someone else’s work.
 They pointed out that Einstein’s famous E=mc² was actually discovered a year before by Friedrich Hasenöhrl in his Equivalence of Mass and Energy.

-The Austrian born Friedrich Hasenöhrl was one of prominent physicist of his time, famously known for his studies on blackbody radiation in a reflecting cavity and has a significant impact on some of the greatest minds in physics such as Karl Herzfeld and Erwin Schrödinger.
+The Austrian born Friedrich Hasenöhrl was one of the prominent physicists of his time, famously known for his studies on blackbody radiation in a reflecting cavity and has a significant impact on some of the greatest minds in physics such as Karl Herzfeld and Erwin Schrödinger.

 Since then, there have been numerous debates on who came up with the formula first.
 In 1921, Philipp Lenard, a Nobel Laureate in physics gave Hasenöhrl the credit for “E=mc².”
 But soon other physicists like Max von Laue disprove those claims, saying that Hasenöhrl only derived his calculations from the works of Henri Poincaré and Max Abraham’s work on the inertia of electromagnetic energy to derive his calculation on cavity radiation.